Hantavirus Outbreak on Cruise Ship: What You Need to Know

 What's Still Unclear

-• How did the ship's initial infection occur?
+• How did the initial infection occur on the MV Hondius?

-• What will authorities do when the ship reaches the Canary Islands?
+• What actions will authorities take once the ship arrives in the Canary Islands?

 #hantavirus#cruise ship#mv hondius#public health#who